DR. JEFFREY HARTMANN

-Dr. Hartmann received his bachelor's degree in secondary education from Slippery Rock University and his master's degree and a doctorate in educational policy and school leadership from the University of Pittsburgh.
-He served five years with the U.S. Army Reserve and has served for 21 years as a member of the U.S. Air Force Auxiliary/Civil Air Patrol.
+Dr. Hartmann received his bachelor's degree in secondary education from Slippery Rock University and his master's degree and a doctorate in education leadership from the University of Pittsburgh.
+He served 25 years as a member of the U.S. Air Force Auxiliary/Civil Air Patrol.

 Connect with Dr. Hartmann on Twitter @dr_jhartmann

 Mrs. Evelyn Haught is an assistant principal at Stow-Munroe Falls High School.
 As an educational leader, she aims to support students in all facets of their educational lives.
 Mrs. Haught prides herself on her ability to build rapport with students and use that to help them reach academic success.
 As a lifelong learner, her focus is on educational leadership, special education, and curriculum development.

 Mrs. Haught started her education career at Stow-Munroe Falls High School where she was an Intervention Specialist.
 She then moved into the interim assistant principal position at Lakeview Intermediate School.
 After Lakeview, Mrs. Haught was appointed as the assistant principal at Bolich Middle School in Cuyahoga Falls.
 Most recently, Mrs. Haught returned to the Stow-Munroe Falls High School family as their assistant principal.